Stefan Lee

 About

-I'm an Assistant Professor in the School of Electrical Engineering and Computer Science (EECS) at Oregon State University.
-My research focus is the development of agents that can perceive their environment and communicate about this understanding with humans in order to coordinate their actions to achieve mutual goals -- in short, agents that can see, talk, and act.
+I'm an Associate Professor in the School of Electrical Engineering and Computer Science (EECS) at Oregon State University.
+My focus is the development of agents that can perceive their environment and communicate about this understanding with humans in order to coordinate their actions to achieve mutual goals -- in short, agents that can see, talk, and act.
 Consequently, I work on problems in computer vision, natural language processing, and deep learning in general.

 Lab